 E-mail: email@example.com · Region: Maryland, Virginia & Washington D.C.

-Throughout Tom's 4 years as a student at Lycoming, I had bragged to everyone I knew about this wonderful little college in Pennsylvania.
+Throughout Tom's four years as a student at Lycoming, I had bragged to everyone I knew about this wonderful little college in Pennsylvania.
 At the time, I had been a stay-at-home mom, very involved with the Parent Teacher Association and part-time jobs.
 At our son's graduation from Lycoming, there was a reception for the students that had been movers and shakers on campus.
 At the reception, I made a comment to the Assistant Director of Admissions that if they were ever looking for a local representative, I would love to apply for the job.
 Two months later, I met with our Director and the next week, began employment as an Admissions Counselor.
-Since being hired 5 ½ years ago, my younger son, Greg, has also gone to and graduated from Lycoming.
+Since being hired five and a half years ago, my younger son, Greg, has also gone to and graduated from Lycoming.
 I can honestly say this is the best job I have ever had because I believe in Lycoming and have seen the product it produces.

 It has been my pleasure to introduce Lycoming to the high school students of Maryland, Virginia and the District of Columbia.
-As my older son put it, "Lycoming is a Diamond in the Rough."
+As my older son put it, "Lycoming is a diamond in the rough."